Keep Up With Us

 After the 30-minute show, load into the sleigh for another magical ride (this time the two huge draft mules pull the sleigh a bit faster, for an approximately 15-minute ride, just in case the temperature has chilled).

 “We want people to say it was the highpoint of their experience, and we take that seriously,” John Lampe, owner of Two Below Zero, said about his emphasis on customer service.

 Hot cocoa and scenic rides

 Two Below Zeros’ one-hour (round-trip) hot cocoa and homemade cookies (and schnapps, for adults) ride is shorter than the 2.25-hour dinner ride.
 It’s great for people on a budget who still want an authentic Colorado experience.
-Similarly, Nordic Sleigh Rides offers a purely scenic ride for those who want to skip munchies and a show (see Old West dinner theater below).
+Similarly, Golden Horseshoe Tours offers a purely scenic ride for those who want to skip munchies and a show (see Old West dinner theater below).